 Dance builds community for water solutions

-Our worldwide event, linked throughout the day via broadcast media and the internet, will challenge countless observers, locally and online, to deepen their understanding about the importance of water in communities the world over.
+This worldwide event, linked throughout the day via broadcast and social media, will challenge countless observers, locally and online, to deepen their understanding about the importance of water in communities the world over.

-If you are a choreographer or water activist interested in hosting a Global Water Dances event in your city, we encourage you to become a Site Leader and collaborate with other artists, scientists, and environmental activists to create your own event for Global Water Dances.
+If you are a choreographer, community organizer or water activist interested in hosting a Global Water Dances event in your city or town, we encourage you to become a Site Leader and collaborate with other artists, scientists, and environmental activists to create your own event for Global Water Dances.

 About the Event

-Each dance will be performed on June 15th at a time and location determined by the local choreographers.
-Each group will produce a 4-part site-specific performance; the first two parts local and latter two global:
+Each dance will be performed on June 15th at 3pm local time in a location determined by the local Choreographer or Site Leader.
+Each group will produce a 4-part site-specific performance; the first two parts – local and latter two – global:

 The music for the latter two sections can be downloaded from the For Choreographers page, and you can watch the video and see the words written out for the choreographic score.
 If you want some ideas about how develop your own site specific performance please read this Modern Day Movement Choirs Document.